Is Life Insurance an Asset? The Definitive Answer

 Life Insurance is an Asset

-Whether or not we define life insurance as an asset will depend on what type of policy we are referring to.
-Cash value life insurance is an asset but term life is not.
+Whether or not we define life insurance as an asset will depend on what type of policy we’re talking about.
+This is where things get interesting โ€“ cash value life insurance is an asset but term life is not.

 Term life is not an asset.

-Term life insurance would be defined as a “pure” insurance policy that pays out a death benefit, but has no cash value accumulation, so it is not an asset, but the policy can be converted to an asset for your beneficiary when you die, via the death benefit.
+Term life insurance would be defined as a “pure” insurance policy that pays out a death benefit, but has no cash value accumulation, so it’s not an asset, but the policy can be converted to an asset for your beneficiary when you die, via the death benefit.
 So term life is similar to other types of insurance that is a liability unless it pays out, at which time it converts into an asset (cash).
 Despite this, its role in offering immediate financial stability and comfort is significant.

 Contrast term life with permanent life insurance.